mauget/fibonacci/README.md

 ## Development Environment

-+ Haskell "stack" package (It can create new Stack projects and import existing Stack projects)
++ Haskell "Stack" package (It can create new Stack projects or import existing Stack projects)
 + Jetbrains IntelliJ IDEA (The free Community Edition is sufficient)
 + IntelliJ Haskell plugin

-You can use stack with any IDE or none.
+You can use Stack with any IDE or none.
 If using IntelliJ, here's a link to the IntelliJ Haskell plugin doc:

 [https://github.com/rikvdkleij/intellij-haskell/blob/master/README.md](https://github.com/rikvdkleij/intellij-haskell/blob/master/README.md)